azmitc/wordpresstest/readme.md

 i used the defaut single.php theme to display mitarbeiter information. i create another custom theme for tweenty tweenty to display all information named . single-template.php with template Name: "New Release".
+# RaodMap
+1)customizing different pages with elementor
+2) wornking on different design pages.
+3) implementing other pages related to mitarbeiter.
+4) adding different tables related to wordpressapp database and  wp_ecommerce_mitarbeiter table.